Garlic Steak Bites and Potatoes

 Two pictures of garlic steak bites and broccoli in a skillet.

-Next, cook the vegetables.
+1. Cook the vegetables.
 Heat avocado oil in a large cast iron skillet over medium heat.
 Set the potatoes in the skillet with the cut side down.
-Allow them to cook for about 7-8 minutes, or until the cut side begins to get crispy and will easily release from the skillet.
+Allow them to cook for 8 minutes, or until the cut side begins to get crispy and easily releases from the skillet.

 Four pictures showing how to cook garlic steak bites in a skillet.